InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageGrid/ExtractRegionOfInterestInOneImage/Documentation.rst

 Synopsis
 --------

-Extract a given Region Of Interest (ROI) in a given image
+Extract a given Region Of Interest (ROI) in a given image.

 Results